 Clean Energy Associates

-These firms can help determine quality by considering the facility and the brand and they can provide an informed opinion on the quality unlike Bloomberg.
+These firms can help determine quality by considering the facility and the brand.
+Unlike Bloomberg, they can provide an informed opinion on quality.

 Tier 1 Isn’t a Measure of Financial Stability

 Despite the fact that the tier 1 list is based on bankability, it has nothing to do with financial stability.
 When you choose a solar supplier you want a company that you can keep going back to for more inventory.
 Unfortunately if a solar company goes bankrupt, you’re out of luck.

 Bloomberg even warns that there’s no guarantee when it comes to tier 1 companies.
 “This classification is purely a measure of industry acceptance, and there are many documented examples of quality issues or bankruptcy of tier 1 manufacturers.”